Questions and Answers

 What are the hours that CAPS is providing services remotely?

-Counseling and Psychological Services is providing services Monday through Thursday, 8:30 AM through 5:30 PM; and Friday 8:30 AM through 4:30 PM.
+Counseling and Psychological Services is providing services for Summer 2022, Monday through Friday, 8:30 AM through 4:30 PM.
 We also have 24-hour crisis intervention services that students can access at anytime by calling our main number.

 How do I get connected to services?